 General provisions

-The following chapter describes the security policy that applies to the processing of messages and system information at the EMSWe CLD.
-The baseline security requirements hereunder should be mandatory for the EMSWe CLD and its interface with the MNSW systems and be referred to as optional at national/local level.
+The following chapter describes the security policy that applies to the processing of messages and system information.
+The baseline security requirements hereunder are mandatory for the EMSWe CLD and its interface with the MNSW systems and be referred to as optional at national level (i.e. the local copy for the MNSW).

 The national authorities may assign higher security measures on the system components they manage due to their specific needs and policies as long as these additional measures do not limit the ability of duly authorised MNSW users to access relevant information.

-Security measures
+In this section, the word “system” refers to the CLD and to its local copy for the MNSW.Security measures

 Access Control

 a.
-Authorities implementing the EMSWe CLD in form of hardware and software should keep record of individuals gaining physical access to it.
+Authorities implementing the system in form of hardware and software should keep record of individuals gaining physical access to it.

 b.
-Tailoring of privileges granted to a MNSW user by the national coordinator for the EMSWe shall be performed as per access rights policy defined in section 5.
+Tailoring of privileges granted to a user shall be performed as per access rights policy defined in section 5.

 Authentication

+Note: Interoperability between EMSA’s user management and the EMSWe user registry and access management system will be assessed with the Commission.

 c.
 A reliable authentication mechanism shall be implemented to uniquely identify the EMSWe CLD users.

 d.
-Passwords should be compliant with the SSN password policy detailed in the SSN Technical and Operational Documentation.

-e.
 Authorities implementing a machine-to-machine interface shall guarantee the authenticity by appropriate means based on industrial best practices.
 For interfaces with the EMSWe CLD, 2-way SSL will be implemented.

+e.
+A user ID should only be used by the appointed user or users.
+Authorities in charge of providing access to the system should keep a record of all accesses per user ID at their system level.

 f.
-A user ID should only be used by the appointed user or users.
-Authorities in charge of providing access to the location database should keep a record of all accesses per user ID at their system level.
+A review of the credentials (e.g. password modification, user account revocation) used to access the system should be performed at each system level regularly (at least each year) or whenever there is an upgrade of the security policy affecting the authentication mechanism (e.g. password policy).

+Authorisation

 g.
-A review of the credentials (e.g. password modification, user account revocation) used to access the EMSWe CLD should be performed at each system level regularly (at least each year) or whenever there is an upgrade of the security policy affecting the authentication mechanism (e.g. password policy).

-Authorisation
+Authorisation of users accessing the system shall be made under the responsibility of the Commission/EMSA or of the national coordinator for the EMSWe.

 h.
-Authorisation of the national coordinator for the EMSWe by the Commission/EMSA, or of the authorities implementing a local system (e.g. port community system) by the national coordinator for the EMSWe should be subject to the identification of the individuals in their organization responsible for the security management and security implementation.
+National coordinator for the EMSWe and the Commission/EMSA should grant access only to users in accordance with the rules in section 5.

 i.
-Authorities should grant access only to users in accordance with the rules in section 5.

-j.
 A review of the authorisation/access rights should be performed at each system level at least each year or whenever there is an upgrade of the security policy affecting the authorisation protocol (e.g. change in the access right policy).

 Traceability and accountability

-k.
-The EMSWe CLD allows the verification of the history, location, or application of the information from this database by means of documented recorded identification.
+j.
+The system allows the verification of the history, location, or application of the information from this database by means of documented recorded identification.
 National coordinators for the EMSWe are responsible for collecting this security data at national level.

-l.
-The following actions shall be traced, and the records shall be available to the data provider of the information upon request:
+k The following actions shall be traced, and the records shall be available to the data provider of the information upon request:

 Receipt of the information.